 Inspiration for Picture By Picture Directions

-Please share with others who need delicious dairy and gluten free recipes.
-Especially those experiencing vision that blurs; recovering from a concussion or brain injury; or who struggles to read.
+Please share with others who need delicious, dairy and gluten free recipes.
+Especially share with those experiencing vision that appears to blur or even double.
+Visual processing difficulties are common in those recovering from a brain injury and in those who struggle to learn and move with cordination.

 Where to Find Millet and Oat Flour